A Parallel Linear-Constraint Active Set Method: Non-Convex Polyhedra

-Algorithms exist for decomposing non convex polyhedra into their convex components, \cite{bajaj1992convex}, however we achieve better results by maintaining the non convex form.
+Algorithms exist for decomposing non-convex polyhedra into their convex components, \cite{bajaj1992convex}, however no practical advantage is obtained by this decomposition.
 By iterating over $\mathcal A_P$ from definition \ref{def: aff 2}, we iterate over every face of each polyhedron in $\mathcal P$ that might contain $P$'s optimal point.